shaloo/docs.arcana/docs/migration/index.md

 # Migration Guides

-We recommend that you use the most recent Arcana Auth SDK.
+We recommend that you use the most recent {{config.extra.arcana.sdk_name}}.
 Use the migration guide to learn how to migrate to the latest version.

 [Auth SDK v1.0.2 -> v1.0.3](main_auth_v1.0.3_migration.md){ .md-button }